davosmith/moodle-block_dndupload/README.txt

 * Does not work in all browsers (IE, older FF/Chrome)
 * No easy way to delete all the files, if you accidentally upload too many files (you have to delete them one-by-one)
 * Moving resources that you have just uploaded around has slight sorting issues with other files you have just uploaded (if it is a problem, refresh the page)
+* NOTE: Deleting a resource will NOT delete the files you uploaded (they are all stored in a 'dndupload' subfolder within the course files).
+You will have to manually delete any files associated with a deleted resource.
+Note also that uploading the same file multiple times will result in multiple copies of the same file, with '_number' added onto the end (where 'number' is the next available number).

 ==Thanks==